Finite-time blowup for the Fourier-restricted Euler and hypodissipative Navier-Stokes model equations

-In the inviscid case, blowup is generic in the symmetry class for coefficient positive solutions; in the hypo-viscous case with the degree of dissipation in the range $0<\alpha<\frac{\log(3)}{6\log(2)}$, blowup is generic at high Reynolds number subject to these symmetry and sign constraints.
-This leaves the range $\frac{\log(3)}{6\log(2)}\leq \alpha<\frac{\log(3)}{4\log(2)}$ where the problem of finite-time blowup remains open.
-We summarize the regularity theory in a table below.
+\begin{remark} Note that \Cref{RestrictedHypoBlowupIntro} guarantees finite-time blowup within the set of odd, permutation-symmetric, $\sigma$-mirror symmetric initial data with positive coefficients $\psi_n$ as long as the viscosity is sufficiently small.
+In the inviscid case, blowup is generic in the symmetry class for all nontrivial initial data.
+In the hypo-viscous case with the degree of dissipation in the range $0<\alpha<\frac{\log(3)}{6\log(2)}$, blowup is generic at high Reynolds number subject to these symmetry and sign constraints.
+This leaves the range $\frac{\log(3)}{6\log(2)}\leq \alpha<\frac{\log(3)}{4\log(2)}$ where the problem of finite-time blowup remains open for large initial data.
+We summarize the regularity theory in a table below. \end{remark}

-\begin{remark} While the restricted model equations for which we have proven finite-time blowup are dramatically simpler than the full Euler and hypodissipative Navier--Stokes equations, it is very intriguing that these solutions, which we have proven form finite-time singularities, have a group of symmetries that are directly applicable to the full Euler and hypodissipative Navier--Stokes equations.
-The fact that the $(u\cdot\nabla)u$ nonlinearity can produce finite-time blowup in the odd, permutation symmetric, $\sigma$-mirror symmetric setting, even for a model equation with a dramatically restricted constraint space, suggests that this symmetry class is a natural place to look for candidates for finite-time blowup for the full Euler equation. \end{remark}
+\begin{remark} While the dynamics of the Fourier-restricted model equations for which we have proven finite-time blowup are dramatically simpler than the full Euler and hypodissipative Navier--Stokes equations, it does nonetheless show that the $(u\cdot\nabla)u$ nonlinearity can result in a cascade of energy to arbitrarily high modes fast enough to lead to finite-time blowup, even for divergence free vector fields.
+Because the symmetry class we considered for the restricted model equation---odd, permutation symmetric, and $\sigma$-mirror symmetric---is also preserved by the full Euler and Navier--Stokes equation, this subspace of solutions is an intriguing candidate for the finite-time blowup problem. \end{remark}